techidaily/site-sound-issues/source/_posts/effective-fixes-for-sound-problems-in-toshiba-portable-computers.md

 7. While still in the **Recording** tab, try **speaking into your microphone**  to test if it works properly.
 If it is, you should see some green in the bar on the right:![](https://images.drivereasy.com/wp-content/uploads/2018/09/Snap443.jpg)
 8. Click **OK** .

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 See if your Logitech G230 mic works.
 If not, try the next fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **Fix 2: Allow access to your headset microphone (for Windows 10 users)**